 UK resident individuals and (the trustees of) certain trusts liable to UK income tax will be taxable on the sum of their distributions and associated tax credits but will be entitled to set the tax credits against their UK income tax liability.
 Associated tax credits will satisfy the liability to income tax of basic rate taxpayers.
 Higher rate taxpayers who are individuals will have additional tax to pay, the distributions and associated tax credits being taxed at a special rate of 32.5% with the offset of a 10% tax credit.
-If the total income of a unitholder who is an individual is less than his/her personal allowances, or if the unitholder is a non-taxpayer, the associated tax credits in excess of the individual's tax liability are not repaid.
+If the total income of a unitholder who is an individual is less than his/her personal allowances, or if the unitholder is a non-taxpayer, the associated tax credits applicable to dividend distributions cannot be repaid.
+Dividend tax credits in excess of the individual's tax liability are not repaid.